svenvc/docs/zinc/zinc-sso-paper.md

 ## Demos

-Setting up OAuth takes some work, which why two online demos are provided:
+Setting up OAuth takes some work, which why two online demos are available:

 - [http://sso.stfx.eu] (http://sso.stfx.eu)
 - [http://sso.doit.st] (http://sso.doit.st)

-The first demo is running on top of Zinc only, the second demo uses Seaside.
+The first demo is running on top of Zinc only, the second demo uses Seaside for its user interface.
+Both use the same Zinc-SSO-OAuth-Core code.

 ## Getting Started